SNAP Benefits in Washington: How to Apply and Qualify

 EBT Deposit Schedule in Washington

-In Washington, your SNAP benefits are deposited between the 1st and 20th of each month.
-The state assigns you a fixed payment day when your case is approved, which helps you plan your monthly grocery budget.
+In Washington, SNAP benefits are deposited between the 1st and 20th of each month.
+Your specific payment date is assigned when your case is approved and stays the same every month, helping you plan your grocery budget.

 How to Check Your EBT Card Balance